GreenMountainPower/spring-cloud-netflix-microservices/README.md

 		</dependency>
 ```

-Add the annotation `@EnableZuulProxy` to the Spring configuration class like so:
+The `@EnableZuulProxy` annotation is added to the Spring configuration class like so:
 ```bash
 @SpringBootApplication
 @EnableZuulProxy